Comprehensives are taken in May or November.

 - Be sure that your answer responds directly to the question asked.
 Do not simply plug in information on the topic that you decided was important in advance of the exam.

 Exam 3: Score Identifications (normally Thursday afternoon).
-One three-hour session
+One four-hour session (effective Fall 2018)

 - Discussion of the distinguishing stylistic, formal, and genre characteristics suggesting composer and approximate date of composition for 10 of 12 score extracts spanning many periods, genres and styles.